muhammadyaqoobmuet/uploadAura-S3wrapper/README.md

 ---

-## 🤝 Contributing
+## Contributing

-We welcome contributions!
-Here's how you can help:
+Contributions are welcome.
+Here's how to help:

 1. **Fork** the repository
 2. **Create** a feature branch (`git checkout -b feature/amazing-feature`)